mengxu-readme/mengxu-readme.github.io/_projects/social_media_sentiment_analysis_research_project.md

 Consumers in general become more positive after a new phone is released than they are before the release, but that jump was much smaller for iPhone 11 than for the 8 or X models.

-{% include figure.html path="assets/img/projects/iphone_pre_post_npp.png" title="iPhone Pre-Post Release Net Positive Percentage" class="img-fluid rounded z-depth-1" caption="iPhone Pre-Post Release Net Positive Percentage" zoomable=true %}
+{% include figure.html path="assets/img/projects/iphone_pre_post_npp.png" title="iPhone Pre-Post Release Net Positive Percentage" alt="iPhone Pre-Post Release Net Positive Percentage" class="img-fluid rounded z-depth-1" caption="iPhone Pre-Post Release Net Positive Percentage" zoomable=true %}

 Top words that people used in their tweets, filtering out stop words.

 <div style="margin-left: auto; margin-right: auto; width: 65%;">
-{% include figure.html path="assets/img/projects/twitter_top_words.png" title="Twitter Top Words" class="img-fluid rounded z-depth-1" caption="Twitter Top Words" zoomable=true %}
+{% include figure.html path="assets/img/projects/twitter_top_words.png" title="Twitter Top Words" alt="Twitter Top Words" class="img-fluid rounded z-depth-1" caption="Twitter Top Words" zoomable=true %}
 </div>

 I used <b>get_dummies</b> to create three dummies, iPhone 8, iPhone x, and iPhone 11, dropping iPhone 11 which would be used as the “baseline” because only N-1 dummy variables were needed.